 Norwegian Schnapps such as Akvavit and other drinks can be enjoyed in the Svinoya’s bar and terrace whilst Northern Light excursions, in addition to sea safaris to Troll Fjord can be arranged on site.
 Other popular activities include hiking, fishing and cycling.

 Stay here on these holidays

-This seven-night tailor-made itinerary really captures the essence of the beautiful Lofoten Islands, mixing fjord and mountain scenery with picturesque villages, historical sites and traditional rorbu accommodation.
+This weeklong, tailor-made road trip captures the essence of the beautiful Lofoten Archipelago, mixing fjord and mountain scenery with picturesque villages, historical sites and traditional rorbu accommodation.

 Meet our experts